-X Y and Zee Trailer, A Stolen Paradise and photos from Columbia Pictures
+X Y and Zee Trailer, A Stolen Paradise AND PHOTOS © Columbia Pictures

 Let’s go back to the swinging seventies with X, Y and Zee (1972) (also known as Zee & Co) starring the lovely Elizabeth Taylor, Michael Caine and Susannah York.
 I’d seen the trailer for this movie and then added it to the to watch pile.
-I was intrigued at the casting with Caine’s character the centre of a love triangle.
+I was intrigued by the casting of Caine’s character at the centre of a love triangle.
 This with a glamorous looking Elizabeth Taylor as his wife and Seventies British totty Susannah York as his mistress.

 I then received a personal invite from Crystal to join her Elizabeth Taylor blogathon, so instead of plonking for Father of the Bride (1950), I decided on this movie.
 The former film would have followed up my review last year of the film’s sequel… Father’s Little Dividend (1951).
 But the latter film swung it easily, with Caine as her leading man.

 As you know I’m a sucker for Michael Caine, in all his movies… good such as The Fourth Protocol (1987) and Surrender (1987) and

 bad the guilty pleasures, such as The Swarm (1978) and The Hand (1981).
 In fact, I love Caine so much that I’m holding a blogathon celebrating his illustrious career with all things and films this March.
 So in a wee shameless plug, CLICK HERE for more details.